rneha725/system_design_concepts/Concepts/Transactions/Two-phase vs Compensation Commit.md

    - **During Prepare**: If the coordinator crashes before gathering votes, participants remain blocked, holding locks.
    - **After Commit Decision**: If the coordinator fails before sending the commit/abort message, participants remain in the prepared state, risking resource blocking.

+The resource locking can be prevented by having a timed lock on the resources.
+This way, if coordinator fails at any step, it is made sure that the lock will be released if the commit does not happen timely.

 ---

 ### **Applications of 2PC and When to Use**: